MyEtherWallet/knowledge-base-v3/example/content/Tokens/Should-I-keep-my-ETH-and-tokens-in-the-same-address-or-create-diferent-addresses.md

 /*
-Title: Should I keep my ETH and tokens in the same address or create different addresses?
+Title: Keeping ETH/Tokens on Single or Multiple Addresses
 Sort: 2
 */

-es.
+"Should I keep my ETH and tokens in the same address or create different addresses?"

+Yes.

 MyEtherWallet is just a front end.
 Any Ethereum address can "receive" Ethereum-based tokens ("ERC-20" tokens).